The Best Non-News Stories of 2006

 JESSE BAKER: 2006 was a comic writer's dream come true, or so says Joe Garden, features editor of the satirical weekly, The Onion.

-Mr. JOE GARDEN (The Onion): It was a year of softballs.
+JOE GARDEN: It was a year of softballs.
 I mean, you could not have any easier targets thrown your way this year.

 BAKER: There are a few ridiculous stories you might have heard on our air because, well, we deemed them newsworthy, like Reverend Ted Haggard, the family-values champion, having to step down from his mega-church after buying meth and soliciting a male prostitute.
 Or what about the macaca incident?

-Mr. OWEN BURKE (Former Artistic Director, Upright Citizens Brigade Theater): I think he was, you know, since the quails were in the last throes of their insurgency, he just needed a new target and unfortunately, his friend was there.
+OWEN BURKE: I think he was, you know, since the quails were in the last throes of their insurgency, he just needed a new target and unfortunately, his friend was there.